Contact the Office of Title IX Compliance & Institutional Response to Sexual Misconduct

 - Gender identity harassment or discrimination

 Sometimes individuals are reluctant to report a concern because they aren’t sure if what they experienced is “bad enough” or is really a violation of law or policy.
 Individuals are encouraged to report any concerns they have.
-If a concern doesn’t rise to the level of disciplinary action or an investigation the university still may offer support, assistance, resources, and options.
-Reporting concerns assists the university’s ability to take appropriate action both for the well-being of individual students and for the university community.
+If a concern doesn’t rise to the level of disciplinary action or an investigation, the university still may offer support, assistance, resources, and options.
+Reporting concerns assists the university’s ability to take appropriate action for the well-being of students, employees, or others in the NAU community.

 What should I do if I believe I have been sexually assaulted?
 Accordion Closed